MeeshCompBio/Random_Python_Scripts/Intro_to_Python_Packages/README.md

 ```

 ## Scipy
-Scipy is a scientific and numerical tools for python.
-The majority of its code is written in C or Fortran.
-It contains a larger variety of numerical algorithms wrapped up into modules
+Scipy is a set scientific and numerical tools for python.
+The majority of its code is written in C or Fortran and it contains a larger variety of numerical algorithms wrapped up into modules
 ```python
 import numpy as np
 #You can't just import scipy, you need to specify a module